 Next Tuesday will be a gala day in Tionesta.
 All arrangements for a grand, good time are being fast perfected and by Monday evening everything will be in readiness to receive the largest crowd of veteran soldiers and visitors that ever honored the town with their presence.
-From all parts come reports of large delegations that expect to be here on that day, and there is every reason to believe our town will be crowded as it never was before, but the citizeus will spare ap pains to entertain and take care of their guests is royal style.
-The grounds have been tastefully fixed up, tables built, speaker's stand erected aud seats in abundance provided.
-We can see no reason why the reunion should not be a complete success, will show their patriotism by a liberal come to Tionesta on next Tuesday.
-Excursion tickets over "the B., N. Y. P. R. R. will be sold from Bradfor Tionests.
-Returning, will leave Tionesta at 5 in the evening.
+From all parts come reports of large delegations that expect to be here on that day, and there is every reason to believe our town will be crowded as it never was before, but the citizens will spare no pains to entertain and take care of their guests in royal style.
+The grounds have been tastefully fixed up, tables built, speaker's stand erected and seats in abundance provided.
+We can see no reason why the reunion should not be a complete success, Isaac N. Patterson, of this city, of unless the weather should be bad. lands belonging to the United States We hope our citizens, one and all, will show their patriotism by a liberal display of flags and bunting.
+Let evthe bank of the Allegheny river and ery house be profusely decorated. were received by the Government as And let all who want a good time come to Tionesta on next Tuesday.